kalex19/Memoize/App Files/README.md

 ## To Enjoy This Game:

-Fork this repo:
+Fork this repo.

-Clone the repo using 'git clone '
+Clone the repo using 'git clone git@github.com:{your github name here}/Memoize.git'

 ### `npm start`